kylebustard/trackle_app/README.md

 ## ToDos:
 - Figure out why spec/models/user_spec.rb test is passing, despite views/devise/registration/new.html.erb not saving input for user first_name last_name
 - Figure out why spec/models/audit_log_spec.rb user association test is passing, even without the validation being written in the code
-- integrate email inbox web scraping with context.io and
+- integrate email inbox web scraping with context.io

+## [User Story] Entry-level job searchers:
+- User can

+## [User Story] Senior-level job searchers:
+- User can create private profile with selectable degrees of privacy:
+⋅⋅* Searchable only by recruiters excluding any companies/agencies they filter out.

+## [User Story] Recruiters:
+- User can filter/search to see all candidates have applied to a particular job or company.